-of visitors each year: More than 8,600 permits were issued for overnight wilderness stays during the 2012 permit season, accounting for more than 85,000 visitor nights.
+These and many other outstanding resource features make the parks' wilderness enormously valuable, particularly in light of its proximity to California's major population centers.
+This wilderness welcomes thousands of visitors each year: More than 8,600 permits were issued for overnight wilderness stays during the 2012 permit season, accounting for more than 85,000 visitor nights.
 An estimated 81,000 people take day trips into wilderness each year.
 The area provides diverse opportunities for activities, including hiking and backpacking, horseback riding and packing, mountaineering, fishing, boating, and other recreational and educational activities.
-The parks' wilderness contains nearly than 650 miles of trail, and the open nature of the Sierra's high-elevation basins makes these expanses unusually well suited for cross-country travel.
+The parks' wilderness contains more than 650 miles of trail, and the open nature of the Sierra's high-elevation basins makes these expanses unusually well suited for cross-country travel.

-The number of visitors plus its excellent access to highly scenic areas indicate that the park wilderness provides great public value.
+The large number of visitors that take advantage of the excellent opportunities to visit these scenic areas is an indicator of the great public value the parks' wilderness provides.
 It also means that those values must be wisely managed to protect wilderness character for present and future generations.